KafuChino123/KafuChino123/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hi there, Raspberry です！👋
-You can call me "树莓" or just "Berry"!

  - Undergraduate at XJTLU, Beng in CSEE (Digital Media Technology Track)
  - 26Fall NYU, Master's in Computer Science